jordan-sheppard/SIAM-2024-Presentation/README.md

     Brigham Young University
     July 8, 2024

 These are my slides for my contributed presentation at the 2024 SIAM Annual Metting.
-My presentation is entitled "An Iterative Approach to Multiple-Obstacle Acoustic Scattering Problems".
+My presentation is entitled "A Residual-Based Approach to Boundary-Value Problems for Multiple-Obstacle Acoustic Scattering".

 They were produced using Manim CE with Manim Slides.
 Additional details are in requirements.txt.